 The two day AST course developed by the Canadian Avalanche Center will teach you the basics of safe travel in the backcountry, allow you to recognize avalanche terrain and make more informed slope stability evaluations.
 You will learn proper self-rescue and group management techniques for the backcountry.

-Textbook, CAC Avaluator, two full days of instruction (one day indoors & one day in the field), lift ticket, tax.
+Textbook, CAC Avaluator, two full days of instruction (one day indoors & one day in the field), tax.

 Winter clothing for all conditions, warm hat or knit cap, goggles, gloves, skis, or board equipment, snowshoes or skins and climbing system, pack with shovel, probe, extra hat/gloves/vest, water, lunch and of course Avalanche Transceiver.
 Rentals available at discounted prices for course students - see our rental gear and prices here.